rzsykzmxpxzasqxtyxlveeanfu/Obfuscator/README.md

 ## 3. Submit the data
 The collected data can be used to:
-* send e-mails to yourself with fony content;
+* send e-mails to yourself with phony content;
 * post video's to your timeline;
-* update your photostream with pictures with and a random text (and emoticons);
+* update your photostream with pictures with and a random text, hashtags and emoticons;
 * publish documents, spreadsheets to your online file storage and synchronization service;
 * upload sports routes to your health trackers;
 * join conversations as a chatbot;